Interview with Guadalupe Plata (2023) - Breaking Latest News

 Pedro: He was born in Granada, one of those days when your body catches you a bit silly.
 A few beers at the El Molino bar, in Realejo, my neighborhood, without much pretension.
 Things began to get mixed up in a bad way until they ended up at a thousand in a cave in Sacromonte.
 As for the misfortunes, I prefer to save them for the summary.

-“Keep in mind that there is a secret box in the game that only we know about, some letters in a box that mean a lot.
-Please God it’s kept secret for the sake of education and composure.”
+“You have to take into account that in the game there is a secret box that only we know about, some letters in a box that mean a lot”

 What do you create first, the song or the game?
 Have you already tried it?
 Any recommendations for beginners?